SethiPandi/SethiPandi/README.md

+# Projects
+Everything I do is contributed to the [@elypia](https://github.com/elypia/) organization, or other open-source projects that I or Elypia depend on.
+If you're interested in the projects I maintain, please check Elypia, or my contribution history which includes contributions to other repositories.

 # About Me
 I'm in love with the idea of trying to work collaboratively as a community to push technology forward and promote innovation.